-§15-10-910 Conditions Warranting Investigation
+§§ 15-10-910 Conditions Warranting Investigation

-The DCRM Director may act pursuant to this part upon reasonable determination that a violation of 2 CMC §§1501, et seq., or the regulations promulgated in this chapter, or CRM administrative orders issued under this chapter, has occurred.
-Such violations include, but are not limited to, projects undertaken without a required CRM permit and activities that otherwise violate these regulations.
+The DCRM Director may act pursuant to this part upon reasonable determination that a violation of CNMI PL 3-47 (2 CMC §§§§ 1501, et seq.), or the regulations promulgated in this chapter, or CRM administrative orders issued under this chapter, has occurred.
+Such violations include, but are not limited to, projects undertaken without a required CRM permit and activities that do not conform to the CRM permit terms and conditions under part 800.

-§15-10-915 Warning
+§§ 15-10-915 Warning

-Upon a determination that a violation of law subject to CRM program jurisdiction has occurred, the DCRM Director may issue a warning to the person(s) responsible for the violation and state the intent to undertake legal proceedings unless corrective measures are undertaken.
-The warning shall state the corrective measures necessary and shall provide for a period in which compliance shall be effected.
+Upon a determination that a violation of law subject to CRM program jurisdiction has occurred, the DCRM Director may issue a cease and desist order to the person(s) responsible for the violation and state notice of intent to undertake legal proceedings unless corrective measures are undertaken.
+The letter shall state the corrective measures necessary and shall provide for a period in which compliance shall be effected.

-§15-10-920 Enforcement
+§§ 15-10-920 Enforcement

-Upon a determination that a person other than a CRM permit holder is in violation of 2 CMC §§1501, et seq., or applicable rules and regulations or administrative orders issued there under, the DCRM Director may promptly issue an enforcement notice to the offending party.
+Upon a determination that a person other than a CRM permit holder is in violation of CNMI PL 3-47 (2 CMC §§§§ 1501, et seq.), or applicable rules and regulations or administrative orders issued there under, the DCRM Director shall promptly issue an enforcement notice to the offending party.
 The enforcement notice shall be delivered personally to the offending party or, if such service is not reasonably possible, it may be sent by certified mail to his or her residence or place of business.